paulaked/Data23-starwars/README.md

 ## Using this repo

 - Branch off from main.
-- Use your own name for the name of the branch (e.g. mine would be DavidHarvey - please copy this format).
+- Use your own name for the name of the branch (e.g. mine would be PaulaKedra - please copy this format).
 - Make sure you commit and push to the remote repo frequently to keep your work up-to-date.
 - The gitignore should catch most unnecessary project files, but do pay attention to what you are adding to the repo.
 - Replace this README with an appropriate README for your project (including a link to your job board).